schatzlab/appliedgenomics2019/assignments/assignment4/README.md

 - 2c.
 How many high-quality (QUAL > 20) single nucleotide and indel variants does the sample have?
 Of the indels, how many are insertions and how many are deletions?
 [Hint:  Identify variants using `freebayes` - sort the SAM file first.
 Filter using `bcftools filter`, and summarize using `bcftools stats`.]

-- 2d.
-Does the sample have any nonsense or missense mutations?
-[Hint: try the [Variant Effect Predictor](http://useast.ensembl.org/Tools/VEP) using the `Gencode basic transcripts`]

 ### Question 3.
 Read Mapping Uncertainty [10 pts]